nub-rin/stockly/README.md

 # Contributing
 If you'd like to contribute to this project, please follow these steps:

-1.Fork the repository.
+1. Fork the repository.

-2.Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.

-3.Commit your changes and push them to your fork.
+3. Commit your changes and push them to your fork.

-4.Submit a pull request, explaining your changes in detail and providing any necessary documentation.
+4. Submit a pull request, explaining your changes in detail and providing any necessary documentation.

 # System Architecture